Pat Henderson (hurler): Inter-county

 Wexford were, once again, narrowly defeated by Kilkenny in the 1974 provincial decider.
 The remarkable 6–13 to 2–24 victory gave Henderson a seventh Leinster medal.
 In a repeat of the previous year Limerick provided the opposition in the subsequent All-Ireland final on 1 September 1974.
 The Munster champions stormed to a five-point lead in the first eleven minutes, however, a converted penalty by Eddie Keher, supplemented by two further goals gave Kilkenny a 3–19 to 1–13 victory and gave Henderson a fourth All-Ireland medal.
 He later won a second All-Star award, as well as the Texaco Hurler of the Year award.

 Kilkenny made it five successive provincial titles in-a-row in 1975.
 The 2–20 to 2–14 defeat of Wexford gave Henderson his eighth Leinster medal.
 On 7 September 1975, Henderson lined out in another All-Ireland final, with surprise semi-final winners Galway providing the opposition.
 Playing with the wind in the first half, Galway found themselves ahead by 0–9 to 1–3 at the interval.
 Eddie Keher's huge tally of 2–7 kept Galway at bay giving Kilkenny a 2–22 to 2–10 victory.
 It was a fifth All-Ireland medal for Henderson.

 In 1976 Kilkenny looked a sure bet to capture a third successive All-Ireland crown.
 The season began well with Henderson winning a second National League medal following a 6–14 to 1–14 trouncing of Clare in a replay.
 Kilkenny's championship ambitions unravelled in spectacular fashion in the subsequent provincial campaign, when a 2–20 to 1–6 trouncing by Wexford dumped Henderson's team out of the championship.

 Henderson was now in the twilight of his career as Kilkenny's fortunes took an upward turn in 1978.
 He missed Kilkenny's provincial victory, however, he was included on the starting fifteen that faced Cork in the subsequent All-Ireland decider on 3 September 1978.
 Cork secured a first three-in-a-row of All-Ireland titles for the first time in over twenty years, as a Jimmy Barry-Murphy goal helped the team to a 1–15 to 2–8 victory over Kilkenny.
 This defeat brought the curtain down on Henderson's inter-county career.

 Inter-provincial

 Henderson also lined out with the great Leinster team in the inter-provincial hurling championship.
 He captured Railway Cup titles with his province in 1967, 1971, 1973, 1974, 1975 and 1977.

 Managerial career

 Kilkenny

 In retirement from playing, Henderson turned his hand to inter-county management.
 Together with Eddie Keher he guided Kilkenny to an All-Ireland victory over Galway in 1979.
 Three years later in 1982 Henderson was the sole manager of his native-county.
-That year he coached 'the Cats' to a National Hurling League victory, as well as an All-Ireland final victory over Cork.
-In 1983 these feats were repeated with another brace of National league and All-Ireland victories.
+That year he coached Kilkenny to a National Hurling League victory, as well as an All-Ireland final victory over Cork.
+In 1983 this was repeated with another brace of National league and All-Ireland victories.